citelao/cse132-site/_assignments/04-protocol.md

 Quoting
 from [Wikipedia](https://en.wikipedia.org/wiki/Communications_protocol),
-*protocols* "are the rules that define the syntax, semantics and synchronization of communication and possible error recovery methods."
+*protocols*, "are the rules that define the syntax, semantics and synchronization of communication and possible error recovery methods."
 Syntax is basically how does one express something.